rtegrity/cheritree/README.md

 <a id="prereq"></a>
 ## Runtime Prerequisites

-CheriBSD 22.12 is required for library compartmentalisation support.
+CheriBSD 22.12 or later is required for library compartmentalisation support.

 LD_LIBRARY_PATH must be set to include the compiled binaries.
 For example: